aaron-fl/yaclipy/README.rst

 ============

 Don't install this package manually.
-Instead use the bootstrapping method show in :ref:`Get Started`.
+Instead use the bootstrapping method show in `Get Started`.

 .. code-block:: console